nathanreyes/vue-screen-utils/README.md

 ## Screens Plugin

-The `screens` plugin is exactly like the `useScreens` method, but allows for a screen configuration to be used application-wide.
+The `screens` plugin is exactly like the `useScreens` method above, but allows for a screen configuration to be used application-wide.

 ### Step 1.
 Import the plugin.